wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 None

 == Changelog ==
+= 3.8.5 =
+- Added an email settings menu where the site admin can customize the buyer email that gets sent after a transaction
+- Also, added the following dynamic email tags for the email body field:

+{first_name} – First name of the buyer
+{last_name} – Last name of the buyer
+{product_details} – The item details of the purchased product (this will include the download link for digital items).

 = 3.8.4 =
 - Fixing an issue that resulted from doing a commit when wordpress.org plugin repository was undergoing maintenance